Metabyte2710/RGB/Gigabyte-RGB-Fusion-GPU.md

 Some of Gigabyte's Aorus graphics cards come with a single-zone RGB controller.
 The Aorus GeForce GTX 1080Ti Xtreme is one such card.
 Its RGB controller is attached via the first GPU I2C bus and enumerates at address 0x47.
-Writes are done using block transfers.
+Reads and writes are done using byte transfers, always 4 bytes at a time.
 Invalid I2C operations on the RGB controller cause the controller to lock up, requiring a reboot before it will respond again.

 # Registers